sigstore/docs/content/en/docs/about/overview.md

 ## How sigstore works

-A sigstore client, such as Cosign, requests a certificate from Fulcio, a code-signing certificate authority.
+A sigstore client, such as Cosign, requests a certificate from our a code-signing certificate authority (called Fulcio).
 A verifiable OpenID Connect identity token, which contains a user's email address or service account, is provided in the request.
-Fulcio verifies this token and issues a short-lived certificate bound to the provided identity.
+The certificate authority verifies this token and issues a short-lived certificate bound to the provided identity.

 You don’t have to manage signing keys, and sigstore services never obtain your private key.
 The public key that a sigstore client creates gets bound to the issued certificate, and the private key is discarded after a single signing.